Glowary/project_1/README.md

 -   Excludes the "Cash and/or Derivatives" sector from the analysis.
 -   Plots a pie chart to visualize the sector distribution within the stock index.

-## Results from Hypothesis Testing and Statistical Tests
+## Hypothesis Testing and Statistical Tests
 1. What country has the largest weight in the index?
 How are the stocks labeled under that country’s trending?
     -	Created a bar chart to compare the over-market capitalizations by country.